Clever/http-science/README.md

 http-science is a worker that can perform both load and correctness testing.
 For Clever specific instructions, see [http-science-service](https://github.com/Clever/http-science-service).

+## Motivation

+Changes to existing code often fall into the bucket of having no user-facing effect, e.g. refactors or rewrites.
+In theory, tests should give you 100% confidence in rolling out changes like this.
+However, in practice there is often a lot of risk associated with these changes, e.g. the operational risk of the code running in a production environment (performance, etc.), or lack of confidence in the tests.

+"[Science](http://zachholman.com/talk/move-fast-break-nothing/)" is a pattern GitHub introduced for deploying changes to code paths that should not change the output of that code path. `http-science` is a tool for doing the same experimentation at the network level.

 ## Summary

 http-science takes traffic captured with [gor](https://github.com/buger/gor) and replays it at the specified URL(s).
 It recognizes two job types, 'load' and 'correctness'.
 When running a load test, traffic is replayed at a single URL and the distribution of response codes are logged.
 When running a correctness test, traffic is replayed simultaneously to a ExperimentURL and a ControlURL.
 The responses are compared and differences are logged.

 http-science expects files to be located at `s3://<s3_bucket>/<file_prefix>/yyyy/mm/dd/hh/filename.gz`.
 We plan to support local files soon.

 ## Running